Reverse Engineering a vehicle (or creating a CAN dbc file)

 1. Normal or Onboard messages which are available on the network for normal operation of the vehicle.

-2. Diagnostic messages
+2. Diagnostic vehicle messages used for troubleshoot a vehicle

 Onboard message Reverse Engineering strategies